 Return To: SettingsPrivileges

-SystemCurrencies/Denominations
+SettingsCurrencies/Denominations

-The Currencies/Denomination Tab allows the user to define the currencies and denominations that users will assign to vaults so they be ordered and managed.
+The Currencies/Denomination Tab allows the user to define the currencies and denominations that users will assign to vaults so they are ordered and managed.
 The user has the option to configure Currencies, Denominations, and Foreign Exchange Rates by selecting the appropriate function from the dropdown box.

-SystemCurrencies/DenominationsCurrencies
+SettingsCurrencies/DenominationsCurrencies

 OptiVault is a multi-currency system.
-It allows the users to create different currencies and denomination for each one of the currencies so it can be managed for OptiVault at the Vault level.
+It allows the users to create different currencies and denominations for each one of the currencies so it can be managed for OptiVault at the Vault level.
 The currencies page allows the setup of each unique currency to be utilized.

 Figure 54: Currency Page